rahulnarayanan03/rahulnarayanan03/README.md

 ### ⚡ Fun facts
 - I optimise daily life for efficiency and sustainability
 - Passionate about ICE cars and engineering design
 - Planning a fully solar-powered lifestyle
-- Competitive gamer: Chess, Clash Royale, and Halo

 ### 📫 Let’s connect